SS25-Internet-Technology/Hotel_Project/README.md

 ### Frontend Technology

 # 4. Execution Project Management
+## Milestones and workload distribution
-## As a team of three people we have had some more work to devide between us.
+### As a team of three people we have had some more work to devide between us.
 At first we worked on the same task and by milestone3 we decide to devide the work.

 |         Milestones      | Assigned To  | Status       |   Task / Feature               |
 |-------------------------|--------------|--------------|--------------------------------|